-In the mid-1980s, the late Aussie realist David Stove offered a prize of 300 dollars (Australian) to the person who isolated the worst argument, hatched by the mind of a philosopher.
-However, the prize money was never collected - because no submissions received by Stove trumped his candidate for the worst argument, namely Kant's beauty that: "we cannot know things as they are in themselves.". http://www.maths.unsw.edu.au/~jim/stoveworstargt.pdf
+In the mid-1980s, the late Aussie realist David Stove offered a prize of 300 dollars (Australian) to the person - who isolated the worst argument, hatched by the mind of a philosopher.
+However, the prize money was never collected - because no submission received by Stove trumped his candidate for the worst argument, namely Kant's beauty that: "we cannot know things as they are in themselves.". http://www.maths.unsw.edu.au/~jim/stoveworstargt.pdf

 A COMPETITION TO FIND THE WORST ARGUMENT IN THE WORLD

 I know of an argument which, although it is almost-unbelievably bad, has not only escaped criticism by philosophers, but has received the endorsement of countless philosophers.
 I think it is the worst argument in the world.
 But I may be wrong: I therefore seek to learn of some argument even worse, if there is one.

 Ten candidate-arguments were submitted.
 All of them had some merit, and some of them were very interesting indeed.
 But none of them is worse than the argument I had in mind when I started the competition.
 Consequently none of them wins the prize.